-Formula rents (social rents) will be charged new build properties wherever possible and all property acquisitions
+Formula rents (social rents) will be charged new build properties wherever possible and all property acquisitions.

-If the Council is in receipt of grant from Homes England to develop new Council housing for rent, or where the Council has registered the new properties with Homes England as affordable rented homes, it is a requirement of the grant, or agreement with Homes England, that Affordable Rents are used.
+If the Council is in receipt of grant from Homes England to develop new Council housing for rent it is a requirement of the grant that Affordable Rents are used.

 Affordable Rent is set at 80% of market rent.
 It is typically higher than social rent.
 The intention behind the introduction of Affordable Rent is to enable Council's to generate additional capacity for investment in new affordable housing.
-Affordable rents should not exceed the Local Housing Allowance.